-Why has India arrested US, Ukrainian nationals under anti-terror laws?
+Why has India arrested US, Ukrainian nationals under ‘anti-terror’ laws?

 - list 3 of 3‘Everyone feels unsafe’: Border panic as Indian forces kill Myanmar rebels

-India’s main counterterrorism body, the National Investigation Agency (NIA), has charged them with violating the country’s anti-terror laws, and they will be held in custody until March 27.
+India’s National Investigation Agency (NIA) has charged them with violating the country’s “anti-terror” laws, and they will be held in custody until March 27.

 Local police also arrested two more American tourists on Saturday for flying drones near Coast Guard headquarters in the southern city of Kochi – where India is harbouring sailors from an Iranian ship that it hosted in military exercises in February.
 Another Iranian ship that India had hosted was torpedoed by the US early in the war, embarrassing New Delhi and killing dozens of Iranian sailors.